 Music Director, Polly and Bill Van Dyke Music Director Chair

-Masur recently concluded a landmark tenure as associate conductor of the Boston Symphony Orchestra, where he led numerous concerts at Symphony Hall -- including a much hailed original, staged production of Peer Gynt with director Bill Barclay and the BSO -- plus concerts at Tanglewood of new and standard works featuring guest artists such as Renée Fleming, Dawn Upshaw, Emanuel Ax, Garrick Ohlsson, Joshua Bell, Louis Lortie, Kirill Gerstein, Nikolaj Luganski, Sergio Tiempo, Gerhard Oppitz et al. For eight years, Masur served as principal guest conductor of the Munich Symphony, and previously as associate conductor of the San Diego Symphony as well as resident conductor of the San Antonio Symphony.
+Previously Masur was Associate Conductor of the Boston Symphony Orchestra, where he led numerous concerts, at Symphony Hall and at Tanglewood, of new and standard works featuring guest artists such as Renée Fleming, Dawn Upshaw, Emanuel Ax, Garrick Ohlsson, Joshua Bell, Louis Lortie, Kirill Gerstein, Nikolaj Lugansky, and others.
+For eight years, Masur served as Principal Guest Conductor of the Munich Symphony, and has also served as Associate Conductor of the San Diego Symphony and as Resident Conductor of the San Antonio Symphony.

-Music education and working with the next generation of young artists is of major importance to him.
-He has led orchestras and masterclasses at the New England Conservatory, Boston University, Boston Conservatory, the Tanglewood Music Center Orchestra and at leading universities and conservatories in Asia, Europe, and South America.
+Music education and working with the next generation of young artists are of major importance to Masur.
+In addition to his work with the young musicians of the Civic Orchestra of Chicago, he has led orchestras and masterclasses at the New England Conservatory, Boston University, Boston Conservatory, the Tanglewood Music Center Orchestra and at leading universities and conservatories in Asia, Europe, and South America.